ra1zzzengpt/cli-messanger/README.md

 - Practice building decoupled client-server applications in C++23.
 - Explore interface-based dependency injection and modular screen navigation.
 - Understand safe file handling and persistent configuration with JSON.
-- Learn Rust by implementing a feature-equivalent backend alongside the Python one.
 - Integrate libsodium for machine-bound encrypted local storage.

 ---